How Much Do You Charge For A Consultation?

 *There are times where a judge may sit as a trier of fact rather than a jury, this is called a bench trial.I get it, most people don't want to have to go all the way to a trial to present their case.
 A trial can be stressful and take significant time/energy.
 Especially when someone knows they are innocent, they want the case dismissed immediately, they want this over with.
 I often see people become frustrated that they can not just convince someone to have the case disappear.
 Almost everyone who has ever been charged with a crime is frustrated by the legal process.
 However, the unfortunate truth is that there is no easy solution, the process is in place to make sure that everyone treated fairly and gets the opportunity to present their side of the story.
 It is not built to be fast or simple.
 If you are seeking a dismissal, most of the time you are going to have to present you case at trial.

-Other Questions? - Give me a call and we can discuss any questions you have.
-I don't charge for consultations.
+Other Questions? - Give us a call and we can discuss any questions you have.
+We don't charge for consultations.

-My blog may also have some of the answers you are looking for.
-I often write articles in an attempt to answer questions I hear on a regular basis.
+Our blog may also have some of the answers you are looking for.
+We often write articles in an attempt to answer questions we hear on a regular basis.
 Your ID Attorney Blog.